 - Screw Driver

 That should just about do it.
 Depending on the surface you’re installing into, there will also be a need for lag bolts and possibly masonry anchors.

 There are a lot of different ways that you can install a fireplace mantel.
 Here are a few of the easiest that can work great for DIY installation.

 Slide Over Bolts Method

 - Cut the heads off of the bolts and hold the mantel up where it would slide onto the bolts.
-Mark where the bolts would be inserted and drill holes in your mantel where the bolts will slide in.
+Mark where the bolts would be inserted and drill holes in your mantel where the bolts slide in.

-- Apply construction adhesive to the inside of the mantel holes and to the back of the mantel if it will be able to stick to the surface.
+- Apply construction adhesive to the inside of the mantel holes and the back of the mantel if it will be able to stick to the surface.

 Anchored in Masonry

 If you cannot locate studs behind your stone or brickwork, it is possible to anchor the mantel to the stone or brick, but it’s crucial that it’s at least 4 inches thick to support the mantel effectively.
 Here’s how to do it.

 - Hammer drill 3/8 inch holes into the stonework.